 Table 3 shows the distribution of savings by gender, race, ethnicity, and age.
-The estimates indicate that substantial numbers of beneficiaries are likely to benefit from the policy across all demographic groups analyzed.
-A greater share of 2020 Part D LIS enrollees who would have benefitted from the cap were women, Black, Latino, or below the age of 65 (indicating eligibility for Medicare on the basis of disability or End-Stage Renal Disease) compared to Part D non-LIS enrollees or Part B beneficiaries.
-Overall, about 1.2 million White beneficiaries, 158,000 Black beneficiaries, 131,000 Latino beneficiaries, 31,000 Asian beneficiaries, and 7,000 American Indian / Alaska Native beneficiaries would have benefitted from the new provision.
-The majority of enrollees with savings resided in urban areas (about 1.2 million), though a sizeable number resided in rural areas (about 281,000).
+The estimates indicate that substantial numbers of beneficiaries would benefit from the policy across all demographic groups analyzed.
+Part D LIS enrollees who benefit from the cap are more likely than Part D non-LIS enrollees or Part B beneficiaries to be women, Black, or below the age of 65 (indicating eligibility for Medicare on the basis of disability or End-Stage Renal Disease).
+Overall, about 1.25 million White beneficiaries, 160,000 Black beneficiaries, 28,000 Latino beneficiaries, 20,000 Asian beneficiaries, and 7,000 American Indian / Alaska Native beneficiaries will benefit from the new provision.